 It is based on a client/server architecture, which implies -> whenever you want to execute the test cases/test scripts, you need to start the server manually.

 It supports parallel execution of test cases as well as remote execution with the help of Selenium Grid.

 The drawback of Selenium RC is that whenever you want to execute the test cases, you should start Selenium Standalone server manually.
 In order to overcome this problem, Selenium WeDdriver was introduced.

 If you wish to know more about Selenium WebDriver, kindly refer to this article on Selenium tutorial.
 Now let’s understand the last component i.e Selenium Grid.

 Selenium Grid is a tool which is used together with Selenium RC.
 It is used to run tests on different machines against different browsers in parallel.
 This implies – running multiple tests at the same time against different machines running different browsers and operating systems.
 You can also refer to this article on Selenium Grid to understand the concepts at a broader gauge.

 So this was all about the Selenium Components.
 With this, we come to an end of this article.
 I hope you understood the concepts and helped in adding value to your knowledge.
 Now, if you want to get more insights into Selenium, you can check out our other articles on Selenium.

 If you found this “Selenium Components article” relevant, check out the Selenium Certification Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.

 Got a question for us?
-Please mention it in the comments section of Selenium Components article and we will get back to you.
+Please mention it in the comments section of the Selenium Components article and we will get back to you.